elinscott/ase_koopmans/doc/tutorials/ga/ga_bulk.rst

    | J. Chem.
 Theory Comput.
 2018, 14, 2797−2807

    __ http://doi.org/10.1021/acs.jctc.8b00039

-and has much the same functionality as USPEX by Oganov and coworkers.
+and has much the same functionality as e.g. the USPEX program from the Oganov group and the XtalOpt code by the Zurek group.

 What sets crystal structure searches apart from other global optimization problems, is that typically the cell vectors need to be treated as additional